 Select the same Flattening Plane again and select the rectangular pattern in the Flattening Points geometrical set to define the Location Point for the operation.
 The Flattening window should appear as shown.

 Notice there are 9 plies selected and 9 point locations as well.
-Selecting a pattern will automatically assign the plies or cut pieces to each point in the pattern.

 Select the Multi Selection icon for the Location Point option in the window.
 Location Points window appears.